Mike3rd/mturko_vercel/content/page/toby2.md

 (Right 19)

-> Toby gave her the side eye- here's your pose. vote on this
+> Toby gave her the side eye- what in the world?.
-She wants likes, not walks or belly-ache."
+She wants likes, not walks or a pack that's fun"
 He turned his tail (no fuss, no bark)...
 Next human, please—this one’s broke

 #### Pages 20-21: The Girl Who Knew His Name

 (Left 20)
 > Then - a whisper soft and true:
-"I'd name you Toby...if I could choose."
+"I'd name him Toby...if I could choose."
-Do all the things you dreamed we’d do!
+Do all the things he dreamed we’d do!
-Long walks and belly rubs, to name just two
+Long walks and belly rubs, to name just two.

 (Right 21)
-> Toby's ears perked up, his heart leapt high!
+> Toby's ears shot up, his heart leapt high!
-She knows my name,
- I finally found my human just Right

-*No coin, no bribe—just *trust so rare,
-*He *pressed *his *muzzle *to her care.
-*"You *dreamed *my *dreams?" *Her *nod so true...
-*Toby sighed, *"Then *I pick YOU."

-Illustration:
-- Shy girl crouching to Toby's level
-- Muddy ball between them

-Interactive Prompt:
-"Ask your pup: 'Would you choose me too?'"
+This is what he searched for far and wide!
+He put his paw on his new friend's knee,
+You're my new human, do you agree?

 #### Pages 22-23: New Beginning

 (Left 22)

-show postman, walk, and friends.

-revert back to "Why don't I get a dog... and walks that are mine?"
-Car rides and belly rubs, and tricks for cheese on last scene

-Leash clipped on - not tight, just right,
+> Leash clipped on - not tight, just right,
-Walking home through city light.
+Walking through a new city's light.
-Finley waved from a fire escape,
-Cheezy stole snacks - his usual shape.
+Rounding the block, who should appear?
+A NEW mail carrier—“Hey dog, over here!”

 (Right 23)

-Toby knew he'd miss the street,
+> Toby knew he'd miss his old street,
 The wild adventures, scraps to eat.
-But as his human whispered, "Goodnight, **new** friend," He found his perfect story's end.
+But as his human whispered, "Goodnight, my friend,"
+He new he found his perfect story's end.

 Illustration:
 - Girl walking Toby past city sights